White Sox vs. Tigers Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has recorded 46 hits with 14 doubles, a triple, six home runs and 18 walks.
+- Andrew Vaughn has collected 47 hits with 14 doubles, a triple, six home runs and 18 walks.
 He has driven in 34 runs.

 Vaughn Recent Games